Sport in Mexico: Baseball

 Baseball has been practiced throughout all Mexico across time.
 It has been traditionally known as the most popular sport in some regions of Mexico, mainly in Sonora and Sinaloa, and arguably in Campeche, Yucatán, Durango, Chihuahua, Nayarit and Tabasco, where it rivals football in popularity.
 Other states where baseball has had a strong traditional legacy include Baja California, Oaxaca, Coahuila, Veracruz, Puebla, Nuevo León, Tamaulipas, Quintana Roo and Mexico City.
-Despite historically lagging third in popularity behind football and boxing, Mexico has had relative success in the sport, probably just behind boxing and comparable to the success obtained in football.
+Baseball is currently the fourth most popular team sport in Mexico.
+Historically it was the third in popularity behind football and boxing, and Mexico has had relative success in the sport, probably just behind boxing and comparable to the success obtained in football.

 Although there is some dispute about exactly when and where baseball started in Mexico, baseball has a long and colorful history in Mexico, particularly in the north, with historians placing its origin there as early as the 1840s.
 Today, baseball flourishes in Mexico, where it is played professionally in both summer and winter.

 Over 100 Mexicans have played in the major leagues in the United States, including Cy Young Award winner Fernando Valenzuela, top 300 home run hitter Vinny Castilla, Gold Glove Award winner Aurelio Rodríguez, and AL batting champion Bobby Ávila.
 The first Mexican to play in Major League Baseball in the United States was Mel Almada, who participated with the Boston Red Sox in 1933.
+Most recently Benji Gil, Esteban Loaiza, Julio Urías, José Urquidy, and Cuban defector, now a Cuban-Mexican Randy Arozarena.

 The Mexican Baseball League ("Liga Mexicana de Béisbol" or "LMB") was founded in 1925, establishing six teams, and playing all their matches in Mexico City.
 In the 1930s and 1940s, African-Americans from the United States – who were still barred from Major League Baseball until Jackie Robinson broke the color barrier in 1947 – played alongside Mexicans and Cubans in the Mexican League.
 In 1937, legendary Negro leagues' stars Satchel Paige and "Cool Papa Bell" left the Pittsburgh Crawfords to play in Latin America.
 After playing a year in Santo Domingo, Dominican Republic, Paige and Bell joined the Mexican League.